gnosispay/account-kit/README.md

 ## <a name="direct-transfer">Direct Transfer</a>

 Signs a ERC20 token transfer out of the account.
 To be used on newly created 1/1 safes (before setup).
-The populated transaction is already prepared for relay and does not need any additional signing.
+The populated transaction is relay ready, and does not require additional signing.

 ```js
 import { populateDirectTransfer } from "@gnosispay/account-kit";